jundalisay/superb/content/en/research/mohammad/quran/sura-004d.md

 ---
 title: "Fight for Allah"
-heading: "Chapter 4d of the Quran Simplified"
+heading: "Sura 4d of the Quran Simplified"
-date: 2022-01-22
+date: 2022-01-14
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 linkb: /research/mohammad/quran/sura-004c